Find Trade Skills Schools

 • Communications Operator

-There were about 98,600 jobs for Emergency Dispatcher in 2016 (in the United States).
+In 2016, there was an estimated number of 98,600 jobs in the United States for Emergency Dispatcher.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 8,100 new jobs for Emergency Dispatcher by 2026.
-Due to new job openings and attrition, there will be an average of 10,000 job openings in this field each year.
+There will be an estimated 10,000 positions for Emergency Dispatcher per year.

 undefined